EventumAI/stellar_workshop3_public/workbook/workshop5/workshop5.md

 ## 📝 Reflection Questions

-After implementation is complete, discuss:
+Now that the UI is implemented and working, discuss:

 1. **Simplicity**: Was the implementation as simple as possible?
 2. **Testing confidence**: Did passing tests give you confidence?